Kat632/watchyouwant/README.md

 ## Introduction

-**Watch You Want?** is a full stack e-commerce website for the 5th and final projct of the Code Institute diploma in Software Development (e-commerce applications).
+**Watch You Want?** is a full stack e-commerce website for the 5th and final project of the Code Institute diploma in Software Development (e-commerce applications).

-The site is based on business logic used to create a centrally-owned dataset.
-It provides an authentication mechanism to access certain parts of the site, which in turn provides the ability to purchase a product from the site.
+The site is a full B2C e-commerce website for a fictional watch shop selling brand new and restored watches.

+The site provides role based permissions for users to interact with a central dataset.
+It includes user authentication, email validation, full CRUD functionality for approved users for Products, Categories, Blog Posts and Reviews.

 The payment system uses Stripe.
 Please note that this website is for EDUCATIONAL PURPOSES only and the credit card payment functionality is not set up to accept real payments.
 Please do not enter any personal credit/debit card details when using the site.